-METHODOLOGY:
+METHODOLOGY

 This research was purely experimental.
 The study used a controlled group-experimental design with a pretest-posttest period.
-The independent variable instructional strategy tested was independent samples t-test to determine its influence on the dependent variables critical thinking and social skills, as well as their dimensions.
+The independent variable instructional strategy was tested using an independent samples t-test to determine its influence on the dependent variables critical thinking and social skills, as well as their dimensions.
 Blended learning approach (A1) and traditional technique (A2) were the two groups that the instructional strategy variable (A) was analysed within.
 Two dependent variables, Critical Thinking and Social Skills, and their dimensions were used to evaluate the impact of these two instructional strategies in this research.
-B1 was assigned to the computed to investigate the impact of the instructional strategy independent variable on the dependent variables of critical thinking and social skills.
-The dependent variables of critical thinking and social skills include process of thinking, product of thinking, skill of concern for others, communication skills, self-care/selfcontrol, and decision making/problem solving abilities.
-RESULT AND DISCUSSION critical thinking variable while B2 was assigned to the social skills variable.
-Figure 3.1 shows the research design that was employed in the study.
+B1 was assigned to the critical thinking variable while B2 was assigned to the social skills variable.
+Figure 1 shows the research design that was employed in the study.